Financial statements for small businesses: Track, analyze, and grow with confidence

 - Monitor financing activities by reviewing cash flow from loans, equity financing, or dividends to see how external financing affects the company’s cash position.

-Here’s more advice on managing your finances and cash flow.
-For support in your area, check your local accounting standards.
+You can find more advice on managing your finances and cash flow.
+For support in your area, check your local accounting standards and use free government tools to get a tailored list of government programs and services for your business

 This statement is useful for demonstrating your business':